conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 To configure the Gateway KMS refer to the [encryption-configuration](./gateway/interceptors/data-security/encryption/encryption-configuration#gateway-kms) page.

+### Support for AWS Glue Schema Registry

+This release extends the support in Gateway for schema registries to include AWS Glue schema registry.
+The default choice is Confluent like schema registries, and is backwards compatible with previous gateway configurations.
+For AWS Glue schema registry, different settings are required to connect, and this is covered in the plugin documentation.

 ### Feature changes
-- Add support for AWS Glue Schema Registry
 - Add support for `.` in the name of the `Virtual Cluster` APIs
 - More detailed errors that are not to do with interceptor validation